joethegitter/ScotSoft/PattySaver/ReadMe.txt

    /s or /screensaver               - open maximized/topmost/slideshow running

-   If none of the above modes are specified, our executable opens "windowed" - to last remembered window size and position, slideshow off.
-So, a shortcut with no mode parameters would open this way.
+   If none of the above modes are specified, our executable opens "windowed" - to the last remembered window size and position, slideshow off.
+So, a shortcut with no mode parameters would open windowed.

+   Unofficial args:
+   /popdbgwin     - tells us to pop up the debugOutputWindow on a timer
+                    after the exe is launched.
+This only works for the miniControlPanelForm, which has no way for the user to summon the window interactively.

    /startbuffer     - tells us to put all debugOutput into a string buffer,
                     so that when we open our debugOutput window, we can see all the debug output back to the moment of launch.
 If /dbgwin is received, /startbuffer is forced to true.

-5. Do NOT put /scr on a command line from a shortcut!
-Things may explode.

-6. We now have a fully functioning debugOutputWindow that can be used from retail builds, debug builds not running in the debugger, etc.
+5. We now have a fully functioning debugOutputWindow that can be used from retail builds, debug builds not running in the debugger, etc.

    You can open this window from the Screen Saver window by hitting F9.
    Hitting F9 again hides/shows it.
 When you close the debugOutputWindow, it is destroyed, and hitting F9 again recreates it.

-If you want to see debug output when running the miniPreview form in the control panel, change the name of PattSvrX.scr to PattySvrX.dbgwin.scr.
-When the control panel opens, wait.
-The debugOutputWindow will pop up after about 10 seconds.

 Architecture of our Main Executable